awsdocs/amazon-comprehend-developer-guide/doc_source/conf-matrix.md

 Consider the following example of a confusion matrix for a multi\-class trained classifier\.

+In this example, there are three possible labels: `Comedy`, `Action`, and `Drama`\.
+Unlike the multi\-class confusion matrix, the multi\-label confusion matrix creates one 2x2 matrix for each label as shown below\.

 ```
 Comedy                   Action                   Drama
      No Yes                   No Yes                   No Yes   <-(predicted label)